Ausejo

-Ausejo is town and municipality in the province and autonomous community of La Rioja, Spain.
+Ausejo is a town and municipality in the province and autonomous community of La Rioja, Spain.
 The municipality covers an area of 56.58 km2 and as of 2011 had a population of 1122 people.

 Geography

 Ausejo sits on a hill previously used for mining and has ancient wineries.
 The village overlooks a wide expanse of terraced plains, to the south of the Ebro river.
 The highest section of the village is la Estrella, which stands at 754 meters.

 History

 Henry II achieved the restitution of the areas conquered during the reign of Alfonso VIII: Logroño, Navarrete, Entrena, Ausejo and Autol.
 In acquiescence, the Castilian and Navarrese kings immediately signed a ten-year truce in Fitero, besides pledging the prompt delivery of the villages.

 However, as Sancho appeared to be delaying the fulfillment of his obligations, the Castilian king began a campaign that allowed him to gain a number of villas and castles.
 Consequently, Sancho the Wise agreed to entrust the custody of Logroño, Navarrete, Ausejo, Autol and Resa de Navarra to the gentleman whom he would choose from among the three candidates that would be proposed by Alfonso VIII.

 The new conflicts that would be caused by the Navarre, Sancho VII the Strong's, accession to the throne led, in October 1207, to the signing of new truces, in Guadalajara, each monarch ceding three castles as a guarantee from their respective kingdoms: Irurita, Inzura and San Adrián on the part of Navarre and Clavijo, Jubera and Ausejo for the Spanish.

 On October 29, 1385, Juan Ramirez de Arellano, Lord of the Cameros, dictated his will in Soria, bequeathing to his grandson, Ausejo along with Alcanadre, Murillo de Rio Leza and some Navarre towns, belonging thereafter to the population under the lordship of the counts of Murillo.

 The castle was dismantled in the first half of the 19th century, and this resulted in much dispute.
 It had by then been significantly dilapidated so its masonry was needed for the repair of the parish church in the village which had been affected by the earthquake that shook much of La Rioja, especially Arnedillo on March 18, 1817.

-Ausejo was part the province of Soria until the creation of the province of Logroño by the Royal Decree of 30 November 1833.
+Ausejo was part the province of Soria until the creation of the province of Logroño by royal decree of 30 November 1833.